pingcap/docs/tidb-cloud/changefeed-sink-to-apache-kafka.md

 Ensure that your TiDB cluster can connect to the Apache Kafka service.
 You can choose one of the following connection methods:

 - Private Connect: ideal for avoiding VPC CIDR conflicts and meeting security compliance, but incurs additional [Private Data Link Cost](/tidbcloud/tidb-cloud-billing-ticdc-rcu.md#private-data-link-cost).
-- VPC Peering: suitable as a cost-effective solution, but requires managing potential VPC CIDR conflicts and security considerations.
+- VPC Peering: suitable as a cost-effective option, but requires managing potential VPC CIDR conflicts and security considerations.
 - Public IP: suitable for a quick setup.

 #### Private Connect

-Private Connect leverages **Private Link** or **Private Service Connect** technologies provided by cloud vendors.
-It allows the resources in your VPC to connect to services in other VPCs using private IP addresses, as if those services were hosted directly in your VPC.
+Private Connect leverages **Private Link** or **Private Service Connect** technologies from cloud providers to enable resources in your VPC to connect to services in other VPCs using private IP addresses, as if those services were hosted directly within your VPC.

-Currently, TiDB Cloud only supports Private Connect to generic Kafka.
-No special integration with MSK and Confluent Kafka, or any others.
+Currently, TiDB Cloud supports Private Connect for generic Kafka only.
+It does not include special integration with MSK, Confluent Kafka, or other services.

-- If your Apache Kafka service is set up in AWS, follow [Set Up Self Hosted Kafka Private Link Service in AWS](/tidb-cloud/setup-self-hosted-kafka-pls.md) to make sure the network connection is set up properly.
-After you set it up, you can get the following information back to the TiDB Cloud console to create the changefeed:
+- If your Apache Kafka service is hosted on AWS, follow [Set Up Self Hosted Kafka Private Link Service in AWS](/tidb-cloud/setup-self-hosted-kafka-pls.md) to ensure that the network connection is properly configured.
+After setup, provide the following information in the TiDB Cloud console to create the changefeed:

     - ID in Kafka Advertised Listener Pattern
     - Endpoint Service Name
     - Bootstrap Ports

-- If your Apache Kafka service is set up in Google Cloud, follow [Set Up Self Hosted Kafka Private Service Connect in Google Cloud](/tidb-cloud/setup-self-hosted-kafka-psc.md) to make sure the network connection is set up properly.
-After you set it up, you can get the following information back to the TiDB Cloud console to create the changefeed:
+- If your Apache Kafka service is hosted on Google Cloud, follow [Set Up Self Hosted Kafka Private Service Connect in Google Cloud](/tidb-cloud/setup-self-hosted-kafka-psc.md) to ensure that the network connection is properly configured.
+After setup, provide the following information in the TiDB Cloud console to create the changefeedd:

     - ID in Kafka Advertised Listener Pattern
     - Service Attachment